jorgebucaran/fisher/README.md

 ### Changing the installation path

-Use the `$fisher_path` environment variable to change the location where functions, completions, and configuration snippets will be copied to when a package is installed.
-The default location will be your fish configuration directory (`~/.config/fish`).
+Use the `$fisher_path` environment variable to change the location where functions, completions, and configuration snippets will be copied to when installing a package.
+The default location is your fish configuration directory (`~/.config/fish`).

-Why?
-By default, fisher expands packages into the fish configuration directory, which may cause existing files (such as `fish_prompt.fish`) to be overwritten!
-If you want to keep your own functions, completions, and configuration snippets separate from packages installed with Fisher, customize the installation path.
+> **Note:** Why?
+By default, fisher expands packages into the fish configuration directory, causing existing files (such as `fish_prompt.fish`) to be overwritten!
+If you want to keep your own custom functions, completions, and configuration snippets away from Fisher, do this.
 Or just keep everything in the same place.

 ```fish
 set -g fisher_path /path/to/another/location